MaciejGrudziaz/BUSINESS_CARD_GENERATOR/README.md

 graphical user interface.
 User can preview the card layout during creation and export it when it's done.
 There is also possibility to save templates, so the program can automatically load certain fields if needed.

-At the current moment program is only in polish language.
+At the current moment program supports only polish language version.

 **How to build (Windows):**
 - you will need following Python extensions: **reportlab**, **Pillow**, **PyInstaller**